vikram1565/Docker-Study/README.md

 - `-t` parameter gives tag to yout image.
 - dot(.) at the end means this command reads the Dockerfile from the current directory otherwise specify Dockerfile path.

-# create a container from your image & run
+# Create a container from your image & run

 - to create container use command.